Lumen Christi High School

-Lumen Christi High School is a private Roman Catholic high school located in Anchorage Alaska, USA, and is affiliated with the Archdiocese of Anchorage.
+Lumen Christi High School is a private Roman Catholic high school located in Anchorage, Alaska, USA.
+The school has a student body of 138 students, with 299 alumni as of 2025.
+It is affiliated with the Archdiocese of Anchorage.

 History

-Lumen Christi Catholic High School was founded in the fall of 1996.
+Lumen Christi Catholic High School was founded in May 1996.
 It was originally open to grades 7-10, but expanded to 11th in 1997, and 12th in 1998.
-The school moved from its first building at 750 West Fireweed Lane in 2000 to its current location at 8110 Jewel Lake Road as a ministry of St. Benedict's Parish in Anchorage, Alaska.
-Lumen is a member of the National Catholic Education Association (NCEA) and is regionally accredited by the Northwest Association of Accredited Schools, through AdvancED.
-As of 2022 the school serves approximately 100 students with an 8:1 student/teacher ratio.
+In May 1999, three years after its founding, the first senior class graduated with three students.
+In 2000, the school moved from its founding address, 750 West Fireweed Lane, to its current address, 8110 Jewel Lake Road.
+It operates as a ministry of St. Benedict's Parish in Anchorage, Alaska.
+Lumen is a member of the National Catholic Education Association (NCEA) and is regionally accredited by the Northwest Association of Accredited Schools, through Cognia; their accreditation lasts until June 2027.
 It is a member of the Alaska School Activities Association for athletics and is classified as 1A school.
-Lumen Christi's mascot is the Archangel and the school's colors are navy blue and silver.
+Lumen Christi's mascot is the Archangel; the school's colors are navy blue and silver.

+Enrollment

+As of 2025, the school enrolls 45 junior high students and 93 high school students.
+Its student-to-faculty ratio is 138-to-16 students to full-time faculty, or roughly 8.6 students per one full-time faculty member.

 Principal

-Brian Ross is the principal at Lumen Christi.
+The current principal of Lumen Christi is Brian Ross.
+A former active-duty Marine, Ross returned to Alaska in 2015 following his retirement from the USMC.
+He began working on his teaching certification, and taught US History and Government classes at both Romig Middle and Bartlett High.

+Ross still teaches at Lumen Christi; additionally, he coaches the school's riflery team.

 Campus ministry

-In 2015 Lumen Christi High School added campus ministry to its school life.
-Campus ministry creates the intentional presence of Catholic faith in active practice.
+In 2015, Lumen Christi High School added campus ministry to its school life.
 It seeks to anticipate and provide for the faith needs of high school and middle school students, provide varied opportunities for faith development, and opportunities for school family to grow in faith and community.
 Among other opportunities, varied prayer, retreat, liturgy preparation, community, and collaborative teams are organized and promoted.

+The current pastor of Lumen Christi is Father Tom Lilly; its campus minister is Doug Berry.

 Curriculum

-Lumen is the only Catholic school in Anchorage that is recognized by the state of Alaska as an accredited high school, accredited by the Northwest Accreditation Commission through AdvancED.
+Lumen is the only Catholic school in Anchorage that is recognized by the state of Alaska as an accredited high school, accredited by the Northwest Accreditation Commission through Cognia.
 Lumen Christi does not follow the Common Core Curriculum, which means that Lumen teachers and parents work together to set the curriculum.
 Furthermore, the curriculum is aligned to the recommendations by the United States Conference of Catholic Bishops.